Higgs-Induced Gravitational Waves: the Interplay of Non-Minimal Couplings, Kination and Top Quark Mass: The spectator Higgs field approximation

-The transition from an inflationary epoch to a kination-dominated phase introduces a significant tachyonic mass in the Higgs effective potential, triggering a second-order phase transition at high energy scales.
-This tachyonic instability can drive the Higgs fluctuations towards the unstable region of the effective potential as they become exponentially amplified.
-At high energies, the zero-temperature effective potential is approximately given by
+The transition from an inflationary epoch to a kination-dominated phase induces a significant tachyonic mass in the Higgs effective potential, triggering a second-order phase transition at high-energy scales.
+To determine the limit of validity of the spectator field approximation, we examine the Einstein equations

-where $h$ is the Higgs degree of freedom in the unitary gauge $H=(0,\,h/\sqrt{2})^T$.
-Notice that the energy scale $\mu$ entering the Renormalisation-Group-Improved (RGI) running $\lambda(\mu)$ is set as a combination of the background cosmological scale and the amplitude of the Higgs field itself $\mu=\mathcal{H}+h$, as per the standard prescription on curved backgrounds \cite{Markkanen:2018bfx, Markkanen:2017dlc}.
-To facilitate the analytical and numerical treatments, we make use of the following parametrisation \cite{Bezrukov:2014bra} of the three-loop $\overline{\rm MS}$ running of the Higgs self-coupling in the vicinity of the instability scale,